bowman2001/perplexdoc/content/doc/basic/headings/index.md

 ### Paragraph Headings {#h-p}

 We can style any heading like a paragraph heading with the attribute `{.h-p}`.
-For the probably rare occasions, we need to style a heading as a small paragraph heading we need an additional attribute: `{.h-p .h-p-s}`.
+For the probably rare occasions, we need to style a heading as a small paragraph heading we need the attribute: `{.h-p-s}`.

 ### Highlighted Headings